-So can you get RPL for the Cert III and Diploma Early Childhood qualifications?
+So can you get RPL for the Certificate III and Diploma Early Childhood Education Qualifications?

 Examples of evidence you can submit include: